 Forming a working relationship, he and Meat Loaf (Marvin Lee Aday), would collaborate on the massively popular Bat Out Of Hell album.
 Produced by Todd Rundgren and released under Meat Loaf's solo name in 1978, the album grew to become one of the biggest selling recordings of all time and helped both Meat Loaf and Steinman to become much desired men in the songwriting and performance fields respectively.
-But Steinman and Meat Loaf had a falling out of sorts, compounded by Meat Loaf's health (and vocal) illnesses that followed, leaving Steinman to release the follow-up Bad For Good (1981) as a solo debut effort under his own name and featuring musicians Rory Dodd (vocals), Todd Rundgren (production and guitars), E-Street Band members (Roy Bittan (piano), Max Weinberg (drums), more famous for performing with Bruce Springsteen), along with Karla DeVito (vocals), Davey Jonstone (addguitar), Roger Powell (synth.), Jimmy Maelen (addpercussion), Joe Stefko (drums), Steve Buslowe (bass) and backing vocals by Todd Rundgren/Kasim Sultan/Eric Troyer/Ellen Foley, along with other musical assistance by Larry Fast/Neal Jason/Alan Schwartzberg/Steven Margoshes.
-The disc made a full 7 in the UK but only 63 in the US due mostly to the absence of Meat Loaf's vocals for which the music was clearly written.
-The album was obviously designed to be a "Bat Out Of Hell II".
-Indeed, "Bat Out Of Hell II" it was, with many of the tracks later being re-released with Meat Loaf's vocals in the early '90's for the pair's reunification some 14 (or so) years later on the official Meat Loaf Bat Out Of Hell II: Return To Hell release (although Steinman's songwriting credits appear on Meat Loaf's follow-up Dead Ringer (1981) they were nothing more than left-overs from the Bat Out Of Hell days).
+But Steinman and Meat Loaf had a falling out of sorts, compounded by Meat Loaf's health (and vocal) illnesses that followed, leaving Steinman to release the follow-up Bad For Good (1981) as a solo debut effort under his own name and featuring musicians Rory Dodd (vocals), Todd Rundgren (production and guitars), E-Street Band members (Roy Bittan (piano), Max Weinberg (drums), more famous for performing with Bruce Springsteen), along with Karla DeVito (vocals), Davey Jonstone (addguitar), Roger Powell (synthesizer ), Jimmy Maelen (addpercussion), Joe Stefko (drums), Steve Buslowe (bass) and backing vocals by Todd Rundgren/Kasim Sultan/Eric Troyer/Ellen Foley, along with other musical assistance by Larry Fast/Neal Jason/Alan Schwartzberg/Steven Margoshes.
+The disc made 7 in the UK but only 63 in the US due mostly to the absence of Meat Loaf's vocals for which the music was clearly written.
+The album was obviously designed to be a Bat Out Of Hell II.
+Indeed, "Bat Out Of Hell II" it was, with many of the tracks later being re-released with Meat Loaf's vocals in the early '90s for the pair's reunification some 14 (or so) years later on the official Meat Loaf Bat Out Of Hell II: Return To Hell release (although Steinman's songwriting credits appear on Meat Loaf's follow-up Dead Ringer (1981), an album featuring nothing more than left-overs from the Bat Out Of Hell days).

 See Less... ⏫